-St Germain comes to St John’s Wood with this new bistro from Jeremy King and Christopher Corbin, the most well-respected restaurateurs in London.
-King and Corbin have been providing stage sets for fashionable Londoners since reviving Theatreland classics The Ivy and J Sheekey in the 1990s.
+St Germain comes to St John’s Wood with this bistro from The Wolseley Hospitality Group, some of the most well-respected restaurateurs in London.
+The team here have been providing stage sets for fashionable Londoners since reviving Theatreland classics The Ivy and J Sheekey in the 1990s.
 In the 2000s, their restaurants have split into the Mitteleuropa-themed grand cafés of The Wolseley, The Delaunay and Fishers and the fin-de-siècle French fancies of Colbert and Brasserie Zédel.

 Soutine, named after the expressionist artist with a fondness for painting chefs and waiters, is very much in the French-speaking camp and should fill the hole left in north London by the closure of Corbin and King’s Bellanger in Islington.